Cubeir/Vanilla-RTX-App/IN-APP-ANNOUNCEMENTS.md

 Useful fact: the latest DLSS version isn't always the best!
 Users report 310.5.3.0 is the latest that gives a sharp image.
 Newer versions and most other versions in-between tend to be a bit blurry!

 # ResourcePackSelectionAnnouncements
-### Text below is a one time thingy, tutorial type of thing!
+### Text below is a one time thingy, tutorial type of thing! [glyph:"E95B"]
-Select from your resource packs from the list below and begin processing them in bulk!
-You can also tune, delete, or export them, you can also import packs back into Minecraft right from here.
+Select from your resource packs from the list below and begin processing them in bulk, tune, delete, or export!
-Use the clear selection button in the main window to clear your selection.
+Use the clear selection button in the main window to clear your selections.